asreview-ftm-hackathon/Introduction/README.md

 During the hackathon, please be aware that there are some deliverable deadlines (which are also taken into account for the assessment of your work!!):

 1. Friday before 21:00: Submit your Team Name and Team captain* to asreview@uu.nl.
-2. Saturday before 10:00: Skeleton repository with the name as 'trackname_groupname_contentname'.
+2. Saturday before 10:30: Skeleton repository with the name as 'trackname_groupname_contentname'.
-3. Saturday from 13:30: Present your initial concept/idea in a pitch.
+3. Saturday from 13:30: Present your initial concept/idea in a pitch and get some feedback
-4. Sunday at 11:25: Github repository including:
+4. Sunday at 10:55: Github repository including:
     - readme
     - output:
       - track 1: a clean dataset